kurtosis-tech/kurtosis/docs/docs/quickstart.md

 - [Kurtosis packages][packages-reference]
 - [Future references][future-references-reference]

+But this was still just the intro to Kurtosis.
+To see examples that you can easily modify to be relevant to you, [check out our `awesome-kurtosis` repo][awesome-kurtosis-repo].
+To explore real-scale Kurtosis packages delivering value, see [the Ethereum package][ethereum-package], [Waku package][waku-package], or [NEAR package][near-package].

-Now that you've reached the end, we'd love to hear from you - what went well for you, and what didn't?
+And now that you've reached the end, we'd love to hear from you - what went well for you, and what didn't?
 You can file issues and feature requests on Github...

 ```bash
 kurtosis feedback --github